ovu/ovu.blog/posts/2016-11-25-hakyll-first-steps.markdown

 description: Introduction to Hakyll, a tool for generating static websites.
 It introduces the basics of Hakyll and describes the first steps to start using it.
 It presents tips and tricks that you should know in order to start using it successfully.
 ---

-I am really happy to start writing and even more to write something about hakyll.
+I am really happy to start writing and even more to write something about Hakyll.

 I was looking for a tool to generate static html content to publish my blog and I found some alternatives, I think the most famous is jekyll.
 It is a tool written in ruby that does exactly that, it generates static content.
-However, I found a really good alternative called hakyll, which is a a tool written in haskell that offers a DSL to define rules to generate html.
+However, I found a really good alternative called Hakyll, which is a a tool written in haskell that offers a DSL to define rules to generate html.

 I decided to use Hakyll because I wanted to practice some haskell and to use as well a serious project written in that language.